 The Peanut includes four cutting guides, a cleaning brush, oil, and a seven-foot, professional-grade cord.
-It requires any standard 120 volt/60 hertz wall outlet.
+It hooks to any standard 120 volt/60-hertz wall outlet.

 The small size is ideal for two situations.
 First, they’re easy to throw in a suitcase to take with you when you travel.
 Also, they fit well into small bathrooms that don’t have much space to spare.

 On the downside, they can get loud.
-Plus, they’re not as durable as I’d like.
-You’ll want to make sure they avoid getting knocked around during travel.
+Plus, they’re not as durable as I’d like, so you’ll want to make sure they avoid getting knocked around during travel.

 - Powerful rotary motor